(Part two of a two-part series on modern marriage)

 Next, you’re going to dig into those beliefs, stories, and strategies you cling to, in order to feel lovable.

-We all have parts of ourselves we’ve denounced because we think these parts aren’t loveable.
+We all have parts of ourselves we’ve denounced because we think these parts aren’t lovable.
 As a result, we often project these parts onto our partner.

 Taking responsibility for the disowned part of yourself helps you dig into who you really are without your conditioned tendencies.